 Falls man gets maximum sentence in 2021 murder case

 Feb.
-16—LOCKPORT — A Falls man got the maximum sentence on Wednesday for pulling the trigger in what police and prosecutors described as a "retaliation shooting" that led to murder.
+19—A Falls man got the maximum sentence on Wednesday for pulling the trigger in what police and prosecutors described as a "retaliation shooting" that led to murder.

 Niagara County Court Judge Caroline Wojtaszek sentenced Jamel J. Lyons to 25 years to life in prison for his conviction on a charge of second-degree murder in the shotgun shooting slaying of Allah Reese Jr. in February 2021.